Which MPs are Self-Isolating? - Guido Fawkes

 Which MPs are Self-Isolating?

-22 MPs are so far self-isolating.
-If the working-age population of the UK were to self isolate at the same rate as MPs, 1,115.400 people would be in self-isolation in the country today.
-So far 1,543 people have officially tested positive for coronavirus in Britain, however the government publicly estimates the true number of cases is between 5,000 and 10,000.
+24 MPs are so far self-isolating.
+If the working-age population of the UK were to self isolate at the same rate as MPs, 1,218,461 people would be in self-isolation in the country today.
+So far 1,950 people have officially tested positive for coronavirus in Britain, however the government publicly estimates the true number of cases is probably around 55,000.

 Guido brings you a rolling list of MPs known to be in self-isolation…